 - Seek and accept help

-When you open up about your problems, you will be surprised to learn that many of these people have probably also hit rock bottom at some point in their life and managed to come out stronger.
+When you become vulnerable and open up about your problems, you will be surprised to learn that many of these people have probably also hit rock bottom at some point in their life and managed to bounce back stronger.

 - Go back to the drawing board

-Re-setting your goals when you hit rock bottom will help you rise stronger and rebuild your life.
+Re-setting your goals when you hit rock bottom will help you bounce back and rebuild your life.
 The new dream will give you a purpose and something to look forward to again.

 - Stay positive